getAlby/js-sdk/README.md

 The Alby JS SDK allows you to easily integrate Nostr Wallet Connect into any JavaScript based application.

-The `NostrWebLNProvider` exposes the [WebLN](webln.guide/) sendPayment interface to execute lightning payments through Nostr Wallet Connect.
+The `NostrWebLNProvider` exposes the [WebLN](webln.guide/) interface to execute lightning wallet functionality through Nostr Wallet Connect, such as sending payments, making invoices and getting the node balance.

 (Note: in the future more WebLN functions will be added to Nostr Wallet Connect)